-Vaccine Name Dosage Institution / Doctor Name / Date Administered Vaccine Name Lot Number [Caution] Confirm that the expiration date of the vaccine is valid.
-(Subcutaneous injection) mL Institution: Doctor Name: Date Administered: / / (d/m/y)
+Vaccine Name Dosage Institution / Doc tor Name / Date Adm inistered Vaccine Name Lot Number (Subcutaneous injection) Institution: [Caution] Confirm that the expiration date of Doctor Name: the vaccine is valid. mL Date Administered: / / (d/m/y)

 (Note) Latex sensitivity is an immediate hypersensitivity to natural rubber products.
 The condition is suspected when an allergic reaction is observed upon the use of latex gloves.
 Also seek consultation if there is an allergy to fruits etc. with cross-reactivity to latex (banana, chestnut, kiwifruit, avocado, melon, etc.).